asimniaz-ai/GRAD-CAM-PYTORCH/README.md

 This repository is the implementation of GRAD-CAM with VGG19 in PyTorch framework.
 The reference paper is [Grad-CAM](https://openaccess.thecvf.com/content_iccv_2017/html/Selvaraju_Grad-CAM_Visual_Explanations_ICCV_2017_paper.html).

+This code is an implementation of Grad-CAM (Gradient-weighted Class Activation Mapping), a method for visualizing the regions of an image that contribute most to the prediction of a deep learning model.
+Grad-CAM uses the gradient information of the final prediction with respect to the activations of the last convolutional layer to create a heatmap highlighting the most important regions in the image.

+The code uses the pre-trained VGG19 model from the torchvision library and creates a custom class VGG which inherits from nn.Module and disects the network to its last convolutional layer (layer 36).
+The custom class defines a hook function activations_hook to store the gradients of the activations during the backward pass and a method get_activations_gradient to retrieve the gradients.
+The method get_activations is used to extract the activations of the last convolutional layer.

+A single image is loaded from the ./data/ directory using a data loader and passed through the model to get its prediction.
+The gradients are computed using the backward method of the final prediction and the activations and gradients are used to compute the heatmap using the Grad-CAM algorithm.
+The heatmap is superimposed on the original image using OpenCV and the result is displayed using Matplotlib.

 ## Brief detail and Steps to Follow

 GRAD-CAM is a technique for visualizing the important regions in an image that contributed the most to a specific prediction made by a deep learning model.
 Here are the steps to implement GRAD-CAM in PyTorch: